casdoor/casdoor-website/docs/deployment/k8s.md

 apiVersion: apps/v1
 kind: Deployment
 metadata:
-  #EDIT IT: if you don't want to run casdoor in default namespace, please modify this field
+  # EDIT: set namespace if not using default
   #namespace: casdoor
   name: casdoor-deployment
   labels:
     app: casdoor
 spec:
-  #EDIT IT: if you don't use redis, casdoor should not have multiple replicas
+  # EDIT: use 1 replica if not using Redis
   replicas: 1
   selector:
     matchLabels: